compulim/web-speech-cognitive-services/README.md

 Browsers are all latest as of 2018-06-28, except:
 * macOS was 10.13.1 (2017-10-31), instead of 10.13.5
-   * Tthere should be no change on the matrix since Safari does not support Web Speech API
+   * There should be no change on the matrix since Safari does not support Web Speech API
-* Xbox was tested on Insider build (1806)
+* Xbox was tested on Insider build (1806) with Kinect sensor connected

-Overall in point form:
+   * The latest Insider build does not support both WebRTC and Web Speech API, so we suspect the production build also does not support both

+Quick grab:

-* With Web Speech API only, web dev can enable speech recognition on most popular platforms, except iOS
+* Web Speech API works on most popular platforms, except iOS
    * iOS: No browsers on iOS support Web Speech API
-   * Some platforms requires non-default browser
+   * Some platforms requires non-default browser (unsupported in Microsoft Edge)
-* With Cognitive Services Speech-to-Text, all popular platforms with their default browsers are supported
+* Cognitive Services Speech-to-Text work on all popular platforms with their default browsers
-   * iOS: Chrome and Edge does not support Cognitive Services because WebRTC is disabled
+   * iOS: Chrome and Edge does not support Cognitive Services because iOS WebView does not support WebRTC

 | Platform             | OS                           | Browser              | Cognitive Services (WebRTC) | Web Speech API                          |
 | -                    | -                            | -                    | -                           | -                                       |